-Audio Conferencing offers toll-free conference call numbers for domestic and international access in well over 70 nations.
+Audio Conferencing offers toll-free conference call numbers for domestic and international access in over 70 nations.
 You decide if and when toll-free or local numbers are best for your conferencing needs.

 The field is divided almost down the middle.
 While most of us don’t pay long distance charges from our phones anymore, many users still feel a toll-free number is the proper way of offering business calls and a required courtesy for customers and clients.